 Direct Express® Debit MasterCard® is a prepaid debit card offered to federal benefit recipients who wish to receive their benefits electronically.
 The debit card offers the convenience and security of using electronic transactions to spend and access money rather than using cash for purchases.
 Recipients do not need to have a bank account to sign up for the card.
 The Direct Express® Debit MasterCard® is available only to individual federal benefit recipients.
 For more information, see Direct Express® Debit MasterCard®.

-Fedwire is an electronic transfer system developed and maintained by the Federal Reserve that allows an Agency to make payments with a same-day settlement.
+Fedwire is an electronic transfer system developed and maintained by the Federal Reserve that allows an agency to make payments with a same-day settlement.
 This payment mechanism is intended for high-dollar, low-volume payments that must be paid the same day the payment is requested.
-Because Fedwire is a more costly payment mechanism for both Fiscal Service and the payment recipients, agencies should use Fedwire only for payments of $100,000 or greater and/or for emergency purposes.

 30115.10e—International Treasury Service (ITS.gov)